rakibhasanrob/Data-Visualization-Empowering-Business-with-Effective-Insights/README.md

 # Data Visualization Empowering Business with Effective Insights

-I recently completed a data analysis and visualization project for Tata Group as part of a Forage job simulation.
 In this project, I analyzed data from an online retail store, focusing on identifying key insights such as monthly revenue trends, top-performing products, highest-revenue regions, and customers with the most purchases.

 ## The project involved the following steps: